The LeadersIn Maritime Law

-When a longshoreman or harbor worker is injured or made ill while at work, they have several options for recovering compensation.
+When a longshoreman or harbor worker is injured or becomes ill while at work, they have several options for recovering compensation for medical care and lost wages.
 One option is to recover benefits under the Longshore and Harbor Workers' Compensation Act (LHWCA), which is a no-fault system similar to state workers' compensation.
-Employers are immune from a direct lawsuit and workers do not need to worry who caused the accident.
-Instead, workers receive benefits quickly—usually without further dispute.
-In cases where the employer cancels compensation or refuses to pay, the maritime worker will need to involve the Department of Labor.
-Per the United States Department of Labor, the LHWCA protects approximately 500,000 workers who are hurt or fall ill while working on navigable waters.
+Per the United States Department of Labor, the LHWCA protects approximately 500,000 workers nationwide.

 "The Act provides for compensation and medical care to employees disabled from injuries that occur on the navigable waters of the United States, or in adjoining areas used in loading, unloading, repairing, or building certain vessels.
 The Act also provides benefits to specific survivors and dependents if the injury causes the employee's death."